The project

 Excerpts from the mobile prototype.
 All the interactions were recorded directly on InVision’s viewer.

-Edit or remove list
+Edit or remove a collection

 Responsive design details